Looking for a JobPreparing for the Job Search

 - You need not submit a separate set of fingerprints.
 There is a form to be completed if you wish to have a copy of your fingerprints sent to the New York City Department of Education.

-- Since graduates will not receive their actual New York State Certification until the semester after graduation, to apply for a New York City license you should obtain an original letter from the University's Certification Officer (Dr. Marvin Glockner, SBS N-223) stating that you have met all academic requirements for your degree and that the school has applied on your behalf to the NYSED for state certification.
+- Since graduates will not receive their actual New York State Certification until the semester after graduation, to apply for a New York City license you should obtain an original letter from the Interim Teacher Certification Officer (Rachael Lee) stating that you have met all academic requirements for your degree and that the school has applied on your behalf to the NYSED for state certification.
 This letter can be issued as soon as final grades have been posted, and you have provided the certification office with a fully executed FERPA Release Form.

 - Submit a completed application form, together with proof of passing scores on the required NYSTCE examinations, a notarized Child Support Certification form, and payment of the application fee, to Human Resources at 65 Court Street.